 Access Service

-Enable data-subjects, as required and/or allowed by permission, policy, or regulation, to review their PI held within a Domain and propose changes corrections and/or deletions to it.
+Enable data-subjects, as required and/or allowed by permission, policy, or regulation, to review their PI held within a Domain and propose changes, corrections and/or deletions to it.

 Example:

 A national credit bureau has implemented an online service enabling customers to request their credit score details and to report discrepancies in their credit histories.